Grey Goose (vodka)

-Grey Goose is a brand of vodka produced in France.
-It was created in the 1990s by American businessman Sidney Frank, who sold it to the multinational company Bacardi in 2004.
-The Maître de Chai for Grey Goose is François Thibault, who developed the original recipe for the vodka in Cognac, France.
+Grey Goose (/fr/) is a brand of vodka produced in France.
+It was created in the 1990s by American businessman and philanthropist Sidney Frank, who sold it to the multinational company Bacardi in 2004.
+The Maître de Chai for Grey Goose is François Thibault, who developed the original recipe for the vodka in Cognac.

-Company history
+Creation and company history

+“I remember there was always something in the name that had magic with the consumer[...]"

+"People are always looking for something new."